-Importantly, under the Management of Health and Safety at Work Regulations 1999, employers must have access to support from a competent person – somebody with ‘sufficient training and experience or knowledge and other qualities’ – to help them to meet the requirements of health and safety legislation.
+Importantly, under the Management of Health and Safety at Work Regulations 1999, employers must have access to support from competent persons – somebody with ‘sufficient training and experience or knowledge and other qualities’ – to help them to meet the requirements of health and safety legislation.

 In other words, the person responsible for producing your Health & Safety Handbook should:

 - Have had relevant training, such as a course accredited by IOSH;